maximilianh/crisporWebsite/docker/README.md

      docker exec -it crispor-container /data/www/crispor/tools/crisporAddGenome ncbi GCA_052724335.1 docker exec -it crispor-container /data/www/crispor/tools/crisporAddGenome fasta GWHBOWM00000000.genome.fasta.gz --gff GWHBOWM00000000.gff.gz --desc 'faAtrBel|Atropa belladonna|Belladonna deadly nightshade|CNCB GWHBOWM00000000'

+You can make fasta files from the host available for adding by including a bind mount when you execute docker run.
+For example, you can run

+     docker exec -d -p 8080:80 -v /path/to/genome.fa:/tmp/genome.fa --name crispor-container maximilianh/crispor

+When you run `crisporAddGenome` via `docker exec`, the genome will be available at `/tmp/genome.fa`.
+If you wish to include multiple genomes at the same time, you can use a directory with multiple fasta files instead:
+`/path/to/genomes_dir:/tmp/genomes_dir`.
+Then every file in `genomes_dir` will be available at `/tmp/genomes_dir/genome_name.fa`

 The syntax for the --desc option is: "internalName|latinName|commonName|assembly version or description'